 Travel hacking is pretty much the best way to drastically reduce your travel expenses and is something that I’ve touted to all who love to travel and will listen.
 Travel hacking is how I manage to save thousands and get free flights all over the world, and it is also the key to getting free hotel nights and saving thousands more.

-Accumulating hotels points through travel hacking is a no-brainer if you have any upcoming travels… And would like to save some money!
+Accumulating hotel points through travel hacking is a no-brainer if you have any upcoming travels… And want to save some money!
 This is the fundamental strategy of getting a totally free vacation, especially coupled with airline miles and travel hacking.

 Then you simply use the points to book your free nights.

 Many of these hotel credit cards, such as the Marriott Rewards Credit Card, offer a free night each year which automatically pays for the annual fee.
 You can usually get a much better value with hotels that would ordinarily cost $200-300 per night, for free!
 For example, check out my free night at the Medellin Marriott Hotel which included hotel lounge access (with free wine and food), free buffet breakfast, and plenty of other amenities.